-DM 904 Leadership and Peacemaking: 3

-Conflict and Reconciliation
+DM 904 Leadership and Peacemaking: Conflict and Reconciliation (3 Credit Hours)

 This course is designed to present a Wesleyan-Pentecostal understanding of counseling and care in ministry and community vocational practice within a theology and praxis model that addresses conflict, reconciliation and transformation.
 Transformative therapy and intervention at relational, systemic and personality levels within an individual, relationships with others, and the church and community will be reviewed.
 Insights and strategies for dealing with intrapersonal, interpersonal, group conflicts within the family, church and larger society will be proposed.
 The course will be concerned with the student's development of an adequate and appropriate theology and practice of transformative reconciliation, counsel and care.

-DM 906 Leading Worship and Discipleship: 3
+DM 906 Leading Worship and Discipleship: Forming a People, Communicating the Word (3 Credit Hours)

-Forming a People, Communicating the Word This course deals with how the ministries of worship and discipleship mutually inform and condition each other in the formation of the worshipers and authentic disciples.
-Corporateindividual and large group-small group dynamics of a WesleyanPentecostal approach will be explored with a view to developing a local church strategy.
+This course deals with how the ministries of worship and discipleship mutually inform and condition each other in the formation of the worshipers and authentic disciples.
+Corporate-individual and large groupsmall group dynamics of a Wesleyan-Pentecostal approach will be explored with a view to developing a local church strategy.

-DM 909 Holistic Mission: Evangelism, Justice 3
+DM 909 Holistic Mission: Evangelism, Justice and Mercy Ministries with Global Awareness (3 Credit Hours)

-and Mercy Ministries with Global Awareness This course seeks to cultivate a global concern and a sense of urgency for Pentecostal mission and evangelism in the contemporary multicultural and Post-Modern world.
+This course seeks to cultivate a global concern and a sense of urgency for Pentecostal mission and evangelism in the contemporary multicultural and Post-Modern world.
 It includes an overview of biblical, theological and contextual foundations, and a summary of historical perspectives which assist in understanding the missionary enterprise around the world.
-It seeks to integrate Pentecostal theology and mission praxis in the context of current key issues in the field of missiology; missiological definitions and concepts; current global challenges to the mission of the church;

-biblical mission theology; and historical development of the Christian mission and culture.
+It seeks to integrate Pentecostal theology and mission praxis in the context of current key issues in the field of missiology; missiological definitions and concepts; current global challenges to the mission of the church; biblical mission theology; and historical development of the Christian mission and culture.

-DM 911 Context-Based Covenant Groups: Assessment 1
+DM 911 Context-Based Covenant Groups: Assessment (1 Credit Hour)